The Countable Reals

 We obtain~$f_k$ by extending~$f_{k-1}$ to the dark gray area separately on each rectangular component.
 For example, consider the central component, shown separately on the right-hand side of the figure.
-Because $V_k \neq [0,1]^2$ at least one of the line segments $s_1, \ldots, s_4$ is not contained in~$V_{k-1}$, say~$s_4$.
-Using the techniques described above, first extend $f_{k-1}$ to the other line segments, in our case $s_1, s_2, s_3$, all the while making sure that its image is contained in $\partial[0,1]^2$, and then to the entire component.
-The reader may verify easily that the same approach works in other cases. \item If $V_{k-1} \neq V_k = [0,1]$ then~$[a_k, b_k]$ fills in the last gap in~$[0,1]$.
-We visualize the situation by re-interpreting the right-hand side of the figure as showing~$[0,1]^2$, where light gray is~$V_k$ and dark gray the newly contributed area, except that this time all four segments $s_1, \ldots, s_4$ are already in the domain of~$f_{k-1}$.
-Pick a point in the interior of the dark gray area and declare it to be a fixed point of~$f_k$, then extend $f_k$ to the rest of the square in a piece-wise linear fashion, using the entire square as the codomain of~$f_k$.
-The reader may verify that the same approach works when the dark gray area is adjacent to~$\partial[0,1]^2$, in which case it is shaped like the letter~L. \end{enumerate} Notice that $V_k \neq [0,1]$ implies that~$f_k$ has no fixed points.
-Indeed, if $t = f_k(t)$ then $t \in \partial[0,1]^2$, which would make~$t$ a fixed point of~$f_{-1}$.
+Because $V_k \neq \usquare$ at least one of the line segments $s_1, s_2, s_3, s_4$ is not contained in the domain of~$f_{k-1}$, say~$s_4$.
+We extend $f_{k-1}$ to every other interval $s_i$ not contained in its domain, in our case $s_1, s_2, s_3$, by traveling along $\psquare$ from the image of one endpoint of~$s_i$ to the other.
+We then extend the map to the dark gray area by repeatedly using the technique described above: first extend to the dark gray rectangles with sides $s_1$, $s_2$, and $s_3$, then to the central square, and finally to the dark gray rectangle with the side~$s_4$.
+The reader may verify that the same approach works for other configurations. \item If $V_{k-1} \neq V_k = [0,1]$ then~$[a_k, b_k]$ fills in the last gap in~$[0,1]$.
+We visualize the situation by re-interpreting the right-hand side of the figure as showing~$\usquare$, where light gray is~$V_k^2$ and dark gray the newly contributed area, except that this time all four segments $s_1, s_2, s_3, s_4$ are already in the domain of~$f_{k-1}$.
+Now we extend $f_{k-1}$ as follows: extend it to the four dark gray rectangles with sides $s_1, s_2, s_3, s_4$; then extend it to the inner dark gray square by declaring its center to be a fixed point of~$f_k$, and extending the rest by linear interpolation between the central point and the boundary of the square, this time using all of~$\usquare$ as the codomain of~$f_k$.
+The reader may verify that the same approach works when the dark gray area is adjacent to~$\psquare$, in which case it is shaped like the letter~L. \end{enumerate} Notice that $V_k \neq [0,1]$ implies that~$f_k$ has no fixed points.
+Indeed, if $t = f_k(t)$ then $t \in \psquare$, which would make~$t$ a fixed point of~$f_{-1}$.